HR-3922-119

 Who is hurt

-No group faces a direct, immediate negative effect from this bill, as it only authorizes a study.
-If the GAO's eventual recommendations were adopted in future legislation, federal agencies could face new administrative requirements, and state or tribal governments could face pressure to change existing land management practices.
-Private landowners near affected boundaries could be indirectly affected by any future policy changes stemming from the study's findings.
+No group faces direct, immediate harm from a study.
+However, if the GAO's recommendations are later enacted, federal agencies could face new administrative burdens or resource demands.
+State and tribal governments could face pressure to align their land management practices with federal standards.
+Private landowners near federal boundaries could potentially be affected by any future policy changes stemming from the study's recommendations.

 Supporters argue